centiteo/BigDataAnalysis/README.txt

-BigDataAnalysis is a distributed big data analysis system over Intel Distributed Hadoop(IDH).
+BigDataAnalysis is a general big data analysis project over Cloudera platform.

 ------------------------
 The delivery for customer: